learndiary/barna-df/fbi.genome.reconstruction/src/main/resources/README.txt

 CHANGES
 ---------------

-FluxSimulator RC4
-    -fixed problem with disabling the PCR distriubution -fixed windows startup problems
+FluxCapacitor 1.0 RC1

+    -fixed issue #11 - all chromosomes from the input annotation are considered now -fixed issue #12 and issue #30 - installation problems and issues with native library loading: pre-compiled libraries for Linux-, OSX- (Intel) and Windows- platforms are provided for download.
+In most system configurations libraries are loaded without any special requirement, otherwise they can be set via environment variables.
+    -fixed issue#19 - Read identifier formats can now be defined by a flexible expression system.
-    -fixed BED sorter issue
+    -fixed issue #27 - Revised file-IO handling.

-FluxSimulator RC3

-    -fixed issue #58 - made sure all buffers are flushed before moving files -fixed issue #61 - temp directory is passed to FileUtils -fixed issue #60 - added documentation
-    -fixed issue #48 - fastq output and new error model - you need an error model for for fasta/fastq now NOTE : the FASTQ paramter is called FASTA now.
-If set to true, a fasta file will be generated.
-If in addition ERR_FILE is specified, a fastq file is generated, where the actual sequences incorporate errors.
-    -added the ability to specify size distributions using normal distributions with mean and sd (i.e. N(200,20)) -added PCR with a combined GC filtering step -added quality error models and a tool to create such models (currently only from GEM file)

-FluxSimulator RC2

-    -fixed issue #55 and allow to disable TSS_MEAN by setting it to NaN -fixed issue #57 - the GTF sorter
-    -added an amplification step and removed RT_GC_LO parameter.
-Now, GC content is weighted in amplification.
-The amplification consists of three parameters:
-      * PCR_ROUNDS - the number of rounds (set this to 0 to disable amplification)
-      * GC_MEAN and GC_SD - mean and standard deviation for the GC content distribution
+	-fixed issue #63 - Limit RAM-memory usage: From Flux Capacitor v1.0 RC1 on, the program's memory consumption can be made constant by user parameter (SORT_IN_RAM false).

 GETTING STARTED
 ---------------

 * unpack

- If you can read this, you obviously managed to unpack the FluxSimulator :) Welcome (not necessarily vice versa, sufficient condition)
+ If you can read this, you obviously managed to unpack the Flux Capacitor :) Welcome

  You will find the executable in the bin/ folder

     flux.bat     Windows

-    flux         UNIX clones and Mac OS X
+    flux         UNIX clones and Mac OSX

 * Run